willregelmann/scrAPI/README.md

 ## Adding Collections

 ScrAPI works with "Collections", which are individual classes representing API endpoints.
-The behavior of HTTP requests to a Collection is defined by attributes on specific methods.
+The behavior of HTTP requests to a Collection is defined by attributes on static methods.
 The Method() attribute takes an HTTP verb as an argument, and optionally a relative request path.
 For example, `Method('GET')` specifies that the method should be called when an HTTP GET request is made to the endpoint (`{base uri}/{endpoint}/`). `Method('GET', '{id}')` indicates that the method should be called when an HTTP GET request is made to `{base uri}/{endpoint}/{some id}`, with the ID being passed to that method automatically.
 Method names are arbitrary: only the Method attribute is checked.

 Collections are subject to the following rules:
 - The Collection class name should match the file name exactly